invisiblehackers/Termux-lock/README.md

 </p>

 ## 📌 About Termux-Lock
 Termux-Lock is a security tool designed to lock Termux and prevent unauthorized access.
 When installed, it requires the correct password to unlock Termux.
-If the wrong password is entered, a fake matrix effect (cmatrix -L) runs, making the terminal unusable until a new session is started.
+If the wrong password is entered, a Real matrix effect (cmatrix -L) runs, making the terminal unusable until a new session is started.
 This tool is helpful for protecting sensitive Termux sessions and preventing unauthorized users from accessing your data.

 ## After installing Termux-lock